 Oatly is a people and planet organization guided by values that matter to people.
 Sustainability is intrinsic to our business model and forms the foundation of every strategic decision we make across the value chain.
 Our holistic, end-to-end sustainability commitment ranges from being the first company in Europe to utilize a fleet of heavy-duty electric trucks for true commercial routes to leading industry change by disclosing our per product carbon footprint on our packages.
 Our sustainability mindset extends beyond our operational decisions and is integrated into all of our business decisions, proven by the fact that we were the first company in the plant-based industry to issue a sustainability-linked credit facility.
 Rooted and validated through our research, we believe the growth of our products is an actionable solution to some of society's greatest environmental and nutritional challenges.
 We are focused on driving the global appetite and market for plant-based dairy, and we are just scratching the surface.
+In 2019, we produced nearly 160 million liters of Oatly product in terms of oatmilk, which resulted in a 92,280 ton reduction in CO2 equivalent, a reduction equal to 48,509 flights from Stockholm to New York City, but our production only accounted for less than 0.1% of global dairy industry volumes.
 With every liter of Oatly we produce, our positive environmental and societal impact increases.
 We strive to drive meaningful change within the food industry by making it easier for people to turn what they eat and drink into personal moments of healthy joy, while reducing the impact on the planet's resources in the process.
 Our unwavering commitment to sustainability fuels our growth.